INVIGORATE: Interactive Visual Grounding and Grasping in Clutter: Neural Networks for Visual Perception and Language Interaction

 \subsection{\rnet for OBR and Grasp Detection}

 In \invigorate, a single network \rnet outputs both grasps and OBRs of detected objects in $\objboxset$.

-For OBR detection, we formulate it as a classification problem, which takes object pairs as inputs and classifies pair-wise OBRs. {Following \cite{zhang2018visual}, there are three kinds of OBRs: ``parent'', ``child'', and ``none''. ``Parent'' relation between A and B means A should be grasped after B, and vice versa for the ``child'' relation.} To classify OBR, we first represent each object by a pooled feature with a fixed size ($7\times7$).
-Then we form all possible pair-wise permutations of object features.
-The feature of an object pair $(\obj, j)$ includes the features of $\obj$, $j$, and the union bounding box.
-Finally, the pair-wise OBR for object $(i,j)$ is directly classified based on the corresponding pair-wise feature and results in an OBR score $\rscoresym_{ij}$.
-For grasp detection, since our task is goal-directed, the grasp should be object-specific.
+For OBR detection, we formulate it as a classification problem, which takes object pairs as inputs and classifies pair-wise OBRs. {Following \cite{zhang2018visual}, there are three kinds of OBRs: ``parent'', ``child'', and ``none''. ``Parent'' relation between A and B means A should be grasped after B, and vice versa for the ``child'' relation.} To classify OBR, we first represent each object by a pooled feature with a fixed size ($7\times7$)\bluetxt{, which is extracted using ROI pooling based on bounding boxes and image features.} Then we form all possible pair-wise permutations of object features.
+The feature of an object pair $(i, j)$ includes the features of $i$, $j$, and the union bounding box.
+Finally, the pair-wise OBR for object $(i,j)$ is directly classified based on the corresponding pair-wise feature and results in an OBR score $\rscoresym_{ij}$: \bluetxt{

+where $\rnetsym$ represents the \rnet.} For grasp detection, since our task is goal-directed, the grasp should be object-specific.
 To do so, we detect grasps on each object instead of the input scene.
 Concretely, the grasp detector regresses grasps using the $7\times7$ pooled feature of each object with a few convolutional layers.

-We follow~\citet{zhang2019multi} to train our \rnet on VMRD~\cite{zhang2018visual}, which contains around 4300 images and 100k grasps.
+We follow~\citet{zhang2019multi} to train our \rnet on VMRD~\citep{zhang2018visual}, which contains around 4300 images and 100k grasps.
 In practice, we found that the grasp detector sometimes returns unstable grasps.
 Therefore, based on the detection result, we finetune the grasp pose through local search.
 In detail, we do a grid search by discretizing the area along five dimensions $(x,y,z,w,\theta)$ near the detected grasp, where $(x,y,z)$ is the center of the grasp, $w$ is the width of the gripper, and $\theta$ represents the rotation angle w.r.t. the approaching vector.
 We traverse all possible grasp poses to find the best one, whose closing area contains more points of the object.